 The efforts of the Scottish Government in Brussels are focused on priority areas where Scotland can achieve real benefits and is complimented by a programme of policy and cultural events to showcase Scotland's areas of expertise, and to invite others to share, celebrate and enjoy our rich cultural heritage and renowned hospitality.

-There are currently four Innovation and Investment Hubs across Europe - in Dublin, London, Brussels and Berlin.
+There are currently five Innovation and Investment Hubs across Europe - in Dublin, London, Paris, Brussels and Berlin.
 These hubs support trade, investment, innovation and inter-governmental relations with Europe.

 Each hub is different based on its location, but all promote Scotland's research, innovation, social and cultural strengths and explore and pursue collaboration opportunities.